huyenhoang/movie-trailer-website/README.md

 # Launching the site

+## With Python IDLE

 Run the `entertainment.py` module by double left-clicking the file or right click, then select 'Edit with IDLE', then 'Run', then 'Run Module'.
 This can also been accomplished by simply pressing F5.

+## With Command Line

+### On Mac

+1. Create a folder with these files.
+Example `Project 1 - Movie Trailer Website`

+2. Open Applications folder, go to Utilties, and open Terminal.

+3. Type `cd` followed by the name of the folder created in step 1.

+4. Type `python ./enterainment.py` to to launch the program.

+### On Windows

+1. Create a folder with these files.
+Example, `Project 1 - Movie Trailer Website`

+2. In the Start menu, select "Run...", and type in `cmd`.
+This will cause the Windows terminal to open.
+Another way to do this is search for 'Command Prompt'.

+3. Open the file `Project 1 - Movie Trailer Website` (or whatever you renamed it to).

+4. Type `cd C:\Desktop\Project 1 - Movie Trailer Website`

+5. Type `entertainment.py` to launch the program.

+### On Linux

+1. Create a folder with these files.
+Example, `Project 1 - Movie Trailer Website`

+2. Open up the Terminal.
+Make sure you know if you're in KDE or GNOME.

+3. Type `cd ~/Project 1- Movie Trailer Website` to go into the folder created in step 1.
+Hit Enter.

+4. Type `python ./entertainment.py` to launch the program.

 # Customization